ROCm/rocm-install-on-windows/docs/conceptual/deployment-guidelines.rst

 Application deployment guidelines for HIP SDK
 ******************************************************************************************

-The HIP SDK consists of the AMD GPU Driver, HIP runtime, and HIP Libraries.
-These three parts are distributed in the HIP SDK installer.
-The HIP SDK is intended for developer distribution.
-This is in contrast to the AMD GPU driver, which is intended for all end users.
+Independent Software Vendors (ISVs) deploying applications using the HIP SDK depend on the AMD GPU drivers, HIP runtime library and HIP SDK libraries.
+AMD's support policies for developer tools allow Independent Software Vendors (ISVs) the stability to plan the usage of a tool chain--AMD provides backward compatibility for applications dynamically linked to the HIP runtime.

 AMD GPU drivers are distributed with the HIP runtime included.
 Each HIP runtime is associated with a HIP compiler version.
 Applications built with a particular HIP compiler should document its associated